Amir Sends Congratulations To Sultan Of Oman

 Date

-(MENAFN- Gulf Times) His Highness the Amir sheikh Tamim bin Hamad Al-Thani sent on Sunday a cable of congratulations to Sultan Haitham bin Tariq of the sisterly Sultanate of Oman on the anniversary of his country's National Day.
+Doha, Qatar: The Amir HH sheikh Tamim bin Hamad Al Thani sent on Sunday a cable of congratulations to HM Sultan Haitham bin Tariq of the sisterly Sultanate of Oman on the anniversary of his country's National Day.

 Legal Disclaimer: